Feroz Award for Best Main Actor in a Film

-The Feroz Award for Best Main Actor in a Film (Spanish: Premio Feroz al mejor actor protagonista) is one of the annual awards given at the Feroz Awards, presented by the Asociación de Informadores Cinematográficos de España.
+The Feroz Award for Best Main Actor in a Film (Premio Feroz al Mejor Actor Protagonista de una Película) is one of the annual awards given at the Feroz Awards, presented by the Asociación de Informadores Cinematográficos de España (AICE).

 It was first awarded in 2014.
+Antonio de la Torre was the first recipient of the award for his role as Carlos in the drama Cannibal.